 If you'd rather I didn't include a download then say so straight away.
 I completely understand bands who want to preserve the value of their songs.
 I won't think less of you if you don't want to make a download available.
 Most acts are eager for the added exposure a download brings.

 For EPs I generally include two songs to stream but just one to download.
 For singles I stream the a-side and put up the b-side for download.
 Again, if you want me to do things differently then just say so in the email.
 I like to think I'm a pretty accommodating guy.

 9. For the love of all that is good in this world…

 DON'T SEND ME REMIXES!

-If you are/represent an artist and have an issue with any of the mp3s posted on this blog then by all means get in touch (again at the address above) and I’ll be happy to remove the file.
-The mp3s I post are purely a promotional tool aimed at getting people interested in new bands, and not intended to encourage sneaky file pinching.
+If you have an issue with any of the mp3s posted here then get in touch.
+Use the address above and I'll be happy to remove the file.
+The mp3s I post are a promotional tool to generate interest for new bands.
+It is not my intention to encourage sneaky file pinching.